mceachen/micro_magick/README.md

 * GraphicsMagick outputs a 37K JPG, ImageMagick outputs a 94K JPG, with no detectable visual differences.

 Not only is GraphicsMagick 4 times faster, it produces 2.5x smaller output with the same quality--WIN WIN.

+## MicroMagick versus the competition

+Why does the world need another *Magick wrapper?
+Because I needed a library that:

+* didn't create temporary files unnecessarily (like mini_magick)
+* didn't fail with valid geometry specifications, like ```640x480>``` (like mini_magick and quick_magick)
+* didn't assume you only needed to resize your images (like imagery)
+* didn't think you're going to run a public image caching service (like magickly)

 ## Installation